 ARTISTS at RISK (AR) is a new institution at the intersection of human rights and the arts.
 AR is dedicated to mapping the field of persecuted visual art practitioners, facilitating their safe passage from their countries of origin, hosting them at “AR-Safe Haven Residencies” and curating related projects, including the “AR Pavilion”.

 Artists, writers, curators, critics and scholars are targets of politically motivated threats and persecution in great parts of the world.
 Perpetuum Mobile (PM) initiated Artists at Risk (AR) as a platform and network to support these art practitioners in times of need.
 This encompasses enabling their safe exit from countries of origin; the procurement of travel documents; providing legal assistance; and matching ARs with so-called “AR-Safe Haven Residencies”.
 The AR-Network currently comprises 7 operational residencies.
 AR develops cooperation-programmes with artist-in-residency centres, art/film/theatre unions, cities and human-rights networks which help provide artists at risk a safe place of temporary relocation.
 Furthermore, Perpetuum Mobile (PM) curates events, conferences and the dedicated “AR Pavilion” — recently at the Athens Biennale; parallel to the Istanbul Biennial; at Matadero-Madrid — which showcases the artistic practices of Artists-at-Risk (AR) Residents.

 Artists at Risk (AR) is designed as an institution of worldwide scope.
-Visual artists will be AR’s primary focus, although other creative intellectuals such as music, film and theatre practitioners facing persecution or threats.
-By hosting artists AR goes beyond what can be provided by organisations such as PEN, SafeMUSE or Freemuse, may find placement at AR.
-Indeed, the musician Ramy Essam, “the singer of Tahrir Square”, was our first AR-Resident.
-As part of a collective effort with its many partners and networks, including PEN-America (the Artists at Risk Coalition), ICORN (The International Cities of Refuge Network) and new funding opportunities, AR is taking the first steps towards establishing a type of PEN for the visual arts, and a new type of fast-response residency organisation for artists at risk.
+Visual artists have been AR’s primary focus, although AR has hosted many other creative intellectuals such as music, film and theatre practitioners facing persecution or threats.
+By hosting artists AR goes beyond what can be provided by advocacy and mapping organisations, providing immediate help in times of crisis.
+As part of a collective effort with its many partners and networks, such as AR’s Helsinki Advisory Council, PEN-America, Freemuse and many others, AR has taken the first steps towards establishing a type of PEN for the visual arts, and a new type of fast-response residency organisation for artists at risk.